Essential steps and expert advice for responding to a car accident in Luxembourg, from ensuring safety at the scene to fulfilling legal obligations.

 According to 2021 statistics, almost 20,000 people were killed by road accidents in Europe alone.
-And while accidents come with the territory of driving a car, not many know what to do when they occur.
+And while accidents come with the territory of driving a car, not everyone knows what to do when they occur.

 Every car needs a minimum of one high-visibility vest, but it is recommended to have as many vests as there are seats in your car.

-If a liquid is leaking from the car involved in the accident, you should call 112.
-The fire brigade will then come to clean up the accident site professionally.
+Call 112 if liquid is leaking from any car involved in the accident.
+This will prompt the fire brigade to professionally and securely clean up the accident site.